obsidiansystems/obelisk/guides/app-deploy.md

 ob init --branch "$OBELISK_BRANCH"
 ```

-> **Note:** If the `--branch` parameter is not used, then obelisk sets your project up to look at the master branch from GitHub.
-This is quite handy for real life projects but distracting for our test drive since we want to make sure any changes we do to the obelisk codebase (like testing a pull request) are immediately picked up.
+> **Note:** If the `--branch` parameter is not used, then Obelisk sets your project up to look at the `master` branch from GitHub.
+This is quite handy for real life projects but distracting for our test drive since we want to make sure any changes we do to the Obelisk codebase (like testing a pull request) are immediately picked up.

-## b) Deploy a web app on localhost
+## b) Run the Obelisk app on localhost

 Let's test that we can run a server on localhost.
 This is quite easy: